1 October 2019

 We will take reasonable steps to ensure that the personal information we collect, hold, use or disclose is accurate, complete, up to date, relevant and not misleading.

 You have a right to ask us to correct any information we hold about you if you believe it is inaccurate, incomplete, out of date, irrelevant or is misleading.
 If we do not agree with the corrections you have supplied and refuse to correct the personal information, we are required to give you a written notice to that effect and a statement if requested.
-If you wish to access your personal information, you should contact us through our offices.
+If you wish to access your personal information, you should contact us.

 If you believe that we have mishandled your personal information, in turn, breaching the APPs, you may lodge a complaint with us.
-The complaint must be in writing.
+The complaint must be in writing and mailed or emailed to the Privacy Officer:

 From receipt of your written complaint, we have 30 days to respond.